Oncology nurses can help optimize quality of life in patients by addressing interrelated symptom clusters.

-Amanda Brink is a nurse practitioner at the University of Texas MD Anderson Cancer Center.
-When she is not tending to patients in the hospital or clinic, she finds great satisfaction in crafting content to enlighten the public and her fellow nurses about a range of health topics.
+Amanda Brink is a nurse practitioner at Sarah Cannon Research Institute.
+When she is not caring for patients in the hospital or clinic, she finds great satisfaction in crafting content that educates the public and her fellow nurses on a range of health topics.

 Oncology nurses can assist in educating patients with sarcoma about clinical trial outcomes and the benefits of participating in trials.